abarbanell/arduino-wino/sketch_config/README.md

 ```

 However, before you compile this sketch you need to create a file
-"config." with your own config valeus like this:
+"config.h" with your own config values like this:

 ```
 /*